jvdslikke/py-solax-x3-rs485/README.md

 # Credits

-The code is based on code by "barca", see: https://github.com/InfernoEmbedded/PowerScraper/pull/16.
+Based on code by "barche", see: https://github.com/InfernoEmbedded/PowerScraper/pull/16.